 Question: How do you handle team travel?

-Answer: Each team member is allowed to get to the tournament any way she can (frequent flyer miles, non-rev, different itinerary to do college visits, etc.); but the club does purchase group flight tickets for players and any remaining seats the parents may purchase.
-Players may also stay with their parents at hotels (or with friends).
+Answer: Each team member is allowed to get to the tournament any way she can (frequent flyer miles, non-rev, different itinerary to do college visits, etc.) Players may also stay with their parents at hotels (or with friends).
 Each team will have transportation to transport to/from the hotel/airport and playing site, and for sightseeing.

 Question: How much do you charge additional for Junior Nationals?

 Answer: Last season we did not charge any additional fees - we plan to continue this. athletes will have to purchase their own air and hotel. if the 13s or 14s qualify, there will be a small fee to cover coaches costs, entry, etc. Last year $400.